Kelland Watts: Further loan spells

 Watts joined League One club Plymouth Argyle on loan for the 2020–21 season on 24 August 2020.
 He debuted for Plymouth in a 3–2 home victory against Queens Park Rangers in the EFL Cup on 5 September 2020.
 Watts scored his first goal for Plymouth in an away defeat to Leyton Orient on 15 September 2020.
 He was stretchered off after a collision with Gillingham striker Vadaine Oliver on 9 May 2021; he received 12 minutes of treatment on the pitch before being taken to hospital where he was assessed and discharged later that night.
 Watts made 50 appearances for Plymouth during the season-long loan, scoring three goals.

 Watts signed for Wigan Athletic of League One on loan for the 2021–22 season on 9 August 2021.
 He made his Wigan debut a day after joining the club, playing the first 74 minutes in the club's 1–1 draw, and subsequent 8–7 penalty shootout victory, against Hull City in the EFL Cup.

 On 1 September 2022 Watts joined Peterborough United on loan until January 2023.
 However, he had to wait until he recovered from a knee injury before making his debut in October.
 At the end of January 2023, the loan deal was extended until the end of the season.
 However, just days after extending his loan spell, Watts picked up a hamstring injury, which could hold him out for the remainder of the season.
 At the end of the season, Watts returned to Newcastle.

 On 29 May 2024, Newcastle announced the player would be released in the summer when his contract expired.

 Cambridge United

 On 12 June 2024, Watts signed a two-year deal with League One side Cambridge United.

+On 8 January 2026, Watts extended his contract for an extra year until June 2027.
+He was named in the League Two Team of the Season for the 2025–26 season.